nusco/narjillos/README.md

 * Experiments are deterministic.
 Each experiment has a name composed of the current git commit (the revision of Narjillos that you're using), plus a random seed.
 Experiments with the same identifier will give exactly the same results over time.

-* Be aware that very long experiments need a lot of memory to store the history of the gene pool, so both _petri_ and _experiment_ allocate a 4 Gb heap when starting the JVM.
+* Very long experiments need a lot of memory to store the history of the gene pool, so both _petri_ and _experiment_ allocate a 4 Gb heap when starting the JVM.
 If you want to allocate less memory, you can edit the _-Xmx4096M_ and _-Xms4096M_ arguments in the two scripts.

 ## Goal